jeremytammik/tbc/a/2000_visual_api.md

 GetMaterialArea(matId) and GetMaterialVolume(matId) returns 0 for these categories.

-**Answern 1:** You should check Category.HasMaterialQuantities for that, some categories don't support material quantities.
+**Answer 1:** You should check Category.HasMaterialQuantities for that, some categories don't support material quantities.

 However, it is noted that such material quantities are calculated either from compound structure layers or geometry.
 Since the `Window` isn't a compound structure, area will be taken from faces of geometry I suspect; `Wall`, on the other hand, has compound structure.